stefanhans/distributed-contexting/intro/PITCHME.md

 +++

+### Reasons for understanding the digitalisation paradigm

-### Be a winner after digitalisation changes, overcome fear and greed, and had some participation on saving the world
+- be a winner after digitalisation changed our lives
+- overcome fear and greed
+- had some participation on making the world a better place